Turning around ailing fisheries

 Under old-style rules, fisherman had to discard too many fish, most of them dead or dying.
 Under catch share programs, fisherman can fish more selectively so they don't haul in fish they can't keep.
 Reducing discards helps fish populations recover.

-Thirty percent of world fisheries are overexploited and 57% are on the brink.
 To benefit the millions who depend on fish for food and restore healthy oceans, we're expanding catch shares management globally, including Latin America, the Caribbean and Europe.